mzhyui/time-stamp-tool/README.md

 ## Features

-Add TODO comment with time stamp and git version to the current cruser position.
+Add TODO comment with time stamp and git version to the current cursor position.

 ## Requirements